 I expect she saw welcome in my eyes, “It is now.”

-She motioned to the waitress with a quick wave before returning her attention to me, “It is always now.”
+She motioned the waitress, before returning her gaze to me, “It is always now.”

 “Yes.
 And we are always here.”

 She closed her eyes and breathed in the moment.
 I kept mine open, all the better to see her with.

 Tousled hair framed her face, falling just to the collar of her jean jacket.
 I smelled a hint of jasmine as I followed her breath.
 Steady.
 Calm.